 Only slightly ajar

 With the introduction of PSD2, a world of new payment options and digital financial services was supposed to be established in Europe.
-However, reservations about open banking offerings are still high among Europeans: only 20% of respondents across 12 European countries are willing to share their financial data with banks or third-party providers.
+However, reservations about open banking offerings are still high among Europeans: only 20% of respondents across 12 European countries (including Turkey) are willing to share their financial data with banks or third-party providers.
+The ratio of Turkish consumers (29%) who are willing to share their data is above Europe average.
+Turkey and Poland are among the most willing countries for sharing data.
+These insights are important on Turkish customers’ point of view on Open Banking.

 European consumers are most likely to be persuaded to share their banking data by means of purchase discounts, free use of banking services or automated tax returns.